Rel1cx/eslint-react/packages/plugins/eslint-plugin-react/src/rules/no-render-return-value.md

 ## What it does

-disallows usage of the return value of `ReactDOM.render`
+Prevents usage of the return value of `ReactDOM.render`.

 ## Why is this bad?